-Another advantage in taking more coconut oil during the day, especially in the morning than at night is that, in case you get the runs from inadvertently ingesting too much coconut oil, you still have plenty of hours for the diarrhea effect to wear off before bedtime, so you can get a good night's sleep.
+Another advantage in eating more coconut oil during the day, especially in the morning than at night is that, in case you get the runs from inadvertently ingesting too much coconut oil, you still have plenty of hours for the diarrhea effect to wear off before bed, so you can get a good night's sleep.

 8. Which coconut oil to consume for best health benefits?

-Being cold pressed, virgin coconut oil gets to retain most of its beneficial properties.
-That said, choose virgin coconut oil to eat for best health benefits.
+Being cold pressed and having most of its beneficial properties retained, virgin coconut oil provides the best health benefits.

-However, this unrefined coconut oil will give off an odor that it naturally has.
-It smells like fresh coconut and it's aromatic to many of us but you may not like it.
+However, this unrefined coconut oil will give off an odor that it naturally owns.
+It smells like fresh coconut and it's aromatic to many of us, but you may not like it.

 If that's the case, then your next best alternative would be pure RBD coconut oil.
 It's a good quality refined coconut oil that has its natural coconut odor removed but yet get to preserve as much health properties as possible.
 On top of that, go with the organic one to free your body from additional toxic load.

 How about fractionated coconut oil?
 Is it good for your health?

 Although it's regarded as another type of refined coconut oil, fractionated coconut oil is no match for virgin (and RBD) when it comes to promoting health and immunity.